Robust Kernel-based Feature Representation for 3D Point Cloud Analysis via Circular Convolutional Network: Method

 \subsection{Kernel alignment}

-To build a rotation-robust descriptor, we aligned the kernels around each point using the local reference axis, i.e., normal vector.
-However, the sign of the normal vector and the remaining local reference axes are not unique if a point is located on a planar surface.
+To build a rotation-robust descriptor, we aligned the kernels around each point using the local reference axis, i.e., normal vector. { Inspired by the 3DsmoothNet \cite{SmoothNet}, we estimated the normal vector using the eigenvector of the neighbor point covariance matrix.} However, the sign of the normal vector and the remaining local reference axes are not unique if a point is located on a planar surface.
 To resolve these ambiguities, we used cylinder-shaped kernels in which the cylinder column is aligned to the normal vector.

 Figure \ref{fig:kernel_01}(a) illustrates the kernel distribution.
 The cross section of the cylinder is a circle along the normal direction.
 We placed the kernels for each circle (i.e., four to six numbers of kernels), and grouped them as one layer.
 In total, we used three layers for the cylinder (i.e., additional upper and lower regions of the tangent plane).